Juliatduffy/StudyCat/README.md

 # StudyCat

 Hi there!
-StudyCat is an interactive web environment featuring pixel-based designs, study music, ambient sounds, and cats!
-It's designed to be played on a second monitor while you are studying to keep you focused.
+StudyCat is an interactive website designed to be played on a second monitor while you are studying to keep you focused.

 Hosted on GitHub pages at this link: https://juliatduffy.github.io/StudyCat-Website/
 Disclaimer: This website is heavily inspired by this lovely VS Code Extension: https://tonybaloney.github.io/vscode-pets/